All Things Hair investigates.

 What is hair porosity?

 “Healthy hair has a undamaged internal cortex and great cuticle with a protective lipid layer.
 It is water repellant.
 When hair gets damaged, especially by chemical and heat treatments, the protective layer is removed, the cuticle layers get lifted and erodes, the internal protein structure gets damaged and protein leaches out.
-This makes the hair ‘porous,’ it will no longer be water repellant.
+This makes the hair ‘porous,’; it will no longer be water repellant.
 It absorbs water quickly,” says Leon-Van Gorkhom.
+Low porosity hair, therefore, is hair that is not porous; it isn’t damaged.

 How do you test for low porosity hair at home?